20th September 2020

 Collectors are curious creatures, wanting to know where, when and what their treasures are made of?
 When it comes to uniform buttons, we also want to know who wore them?
 Therefore buttons with just a coat of arms, or just a cypher or crown are a bit annoying, a bit vague.
 To say they are government buttons or official buttons to me is like saying you have bought a new car.
 Well, what kind of car?
 If there is another clue, like the Olympic rings, then you know it came from the Australian Olympic team of 1996 (I’d like one of those).

 One such button I bought was described by the seller as associated with the Hobart Government House.
-Perhaps other such houses around the country used these.
+Perhaps other government houses around the country used these.

 Stokes & Sons Melb